Best BiPAP Machines

 If you plan to use your BiPAP machine while traveling, it may be worthwhile to choose a model without a humidifier.
 BiPAP machines with integrated humidifiers are larger, and an external humidifier accessory can detach and be left at home when you travel.
 You may also want to ensure your BiPAP machine is compatible with an external battery, particularly if you plan to camp or travel in areas without electricity.

-Keeping your BiPAP machine and accessories clean is critical, since the machine’s warm and humid atmosphere can easily breed mold and bacteria.
+Cleaning your BiPAP machine and accessories regularly is critical, since the machine’s warm and humid atmosphere can easily breed mold and bacteria.
 Proper maintenance will keep your machine and accessories from breaking down earlier than expected.

 BiPAP hosing, as well as your mask and headgear, should be cleaned daily with gentle liquid soap, rinsed with distilled water, and air-dried before using again.
 Heated hosing may require a different cleaning routine.